Virtual Reality Devices – Where They Are Now & Where They’re Going

 - Move away from needing a top-notch PC (or any PC)

 VR headsets are not usually standalone devices.
 Typically, they need a powerful PC to run and often need to be physically tethered to one to use properly.
-This means that the out of pocket costs to buy one would probably go beyond the VR headset itself.
+This means the out of pocket costs to buy one would probably go beyond the VR headset itself.
 But companies are now developing standalone options.

 Lisa Eadicicco of Time reports that Intel is working on an experimental VR headset called Project Alloy that houses inside-outside tracking technology internally, ridding it of the need for tethering.
 Other companies are working on similar technologies, but costs are still unknown and are trending towards the high side.